cloudmesh/classes/docs/source/i524/technologies-hw.rst

-   Take a look at https://github.com/cloudmesh/classes/pulls If your changes are already integrated you are fine, if they are not, you shoudl see your pull request in the given link
+   Take a look at https://github.com/cloudmesh/classes/pulls If your changes are already integrated you are fine, if they are not, you should see your pull request in the given link

 Learning outcomes
 -----------------